danieleng96/uptime-tracker/README.md

 There would be a unique data signature for bad errors and for paused metering, that the plotting software would interpret and display accordingly.

+dummyDowntimeServer.js can be initialized from command line and with:
+    node dummyDowntimeServer 1234 0.75
+    for a server running on http://localhost:1234 with uptime of 75%.

+https commercial sites or localhosts with port specified all are handled, with extensions and further paths.

 Stopping metering allows user to zoom or export data from a single plot.